KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

-each choice of a threshold is a different model. an ROC (=Receiver Operating Characteristic) curve is a graph showing all of the possible models and their performances. an ROC curve is a graph of "sensivity" vs. "specifity".
+each choice of a threshold is a different model. an ROC (=Receiver Operating Characteristic) curve is a graph showing all of the possible models and their performances. an ROC curve is a graph of "sensivity" vs. "specificity".

 sensivity= recall= TP/(TP+FN)

-specifity=TN/(TN+FP)
+specificity=TN/(TN+FP)

 our goal is to maximize these 2 values. (generally when one goes up the other gets lower)

 to calculate the value of specifity you can use the first value of the second array of "precision_recall_fscore_support" imported from sklearn.metrics

-(specifity is the recall of negative class)
+(specificity is the recall of negative class)

 ***************************************************************************************************************************